MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 run.
 Why should we do that?

-Well, because it will keep the code clean, since in case we want to remove some photo files, their corresponding generated Golang files will be gone too.
+Well, because it will keep the code clean, since in case we want to remove some `proto` files, their corresponding generated Golang files will be gone too.

 And that brings us to the end of this lecture.
-Now you know how to write protobuf definition for a gRPC API service, and generate Golang code from it.
+Now you know how to write `protobuf` definition for a gRPC API service, and generate Golang code from it.

 In the next video, we will learn how to use that generated code